-English warned limits on gatherings may last til Christmas
+UK government tries to sharpen virus message in England

+LONDON (AP) — The British government has sought to tighten its grip on the coronavirus in England, banning gatherings of more than six people and launching a new public information campaign.

-LONDON (AP) — New limits on social gatherings in England to six people are set to stay in place for the “foreseeable future,” potentially until or even through Christmas, British Health Secretary Matt Hancock said Wednesday.
+The new limits on social gatherings in England are set to stay in place for the “foreseeable future,” potentially until or even through Christmas, British Health Secretary Matt Hancock said Wednesday.

-Hancock said the new limit for both indoor and outdoor gatherings, which will come into force and be enforceable by law from Monday, will provide “more clarity” to people and should help keep a lid on a recent sharp spike in new coronavirus cases.
+Hancock said the new limit, which covers both indoor and outdoor gatherings and will come into force on Monday, will provide “more clarity” to people and is aimed at damping down on a recent sharp spike in new coronavirus cases.

-One of the reasons for the pick-up in cases is that many people have been confused over the past few months as lockdown restrictions have been eased, notably over how they relate to gatherings both in and out of the home.
+One reason cited for the pick-up in cases is that many people have been confused over the past few months since the lockdown started to be eased over the myriad of guidelines on gatherings.
 Scientists say a clear message is crucial in containing pandemics.

-Though there are exemptions, such as for schools, workplaces and “life events” like funerals and weddings, the government is clearly hoping that the new limits will be easily understood and followed.

 “It’s super simple,” Hancock told BBC radio.

-Late Tuesday, the British government banned gatherings of more than six people in England, following the spike that has been largely blamed on party-going young adults disregarding social distancing rules.
+The ban on gatherings of more than six people was announced late Tuesday, following the spike that has been largely blamed on party-going young adults disregarding social distancing rules.

-The other nations of the U.K. — Scotland, Wales and Northern Ireland — have not introduced any limits yet.
+The other nations of the U.K. — Scotland, Wales and Northern Ireland — have not followed suit though they also have their own different limitations on gatherings.

+Stephen Griffin, associate professor in the school of medicine at the University of Leeds said the new limits are “welcome and timely” but that “it would be wise for all the nations to co-ordinate in their response, and to learn from each other where various approaches have been successful.”

-The government said the new limit was needed after the number of daily laboratory-confirmed positive cases hit nearly 3,000 on Sunday.
+The British government, which has sole responsibility for health matters in England, said the new limit was needed after the number of daily laboratory-confirmed positive cases hit nearly 3,000 on Sunday.
 The figure dipped Tuesday to 2,460.

 Hancock said he hoped that the new rules, coupled with local actions being taken in a number of towns and regions, will “turn this around” before Christmas.